RaghavAwasthi/certifier/README.md

 ## Contributing to the project

-1. Make your intended changes on your locally cloned repository
+1. Make your intended changes on your locally cloned repository.
-2. *Commit* the changes and *push* the commit to your forked repository on GitHub
+2. *Commit* the changes and *push* the commit to your forked repository on GitHub.
-3. Ensure the changes on the commit pushed to your GitHub fork are right
+3. Ensure the changes on the commit pushed to your GitHub fork are right.
 4. Create a *pull request* requesting to merge the commits on your fork to this repository.
 5. Write a concise and convincing pull request message explaining the purpose of your commits.
+6. Try including any other Relevant Details as may be necessary.